 office after Hong Kong and Tokyo.
 The firm's seventh international

 office, in São Paulo, opened in 2011.

-what it does best: expanding overseas and representing financial
+doing what it does best: thriving overseas and representing

-institutions.
-Reid, who hails from Scotland himself, took a hiatus
+financial institutions.
+Reid, who hails from Scotland himself, took

-from law to join the investment banking division of Morgan Stanley
+a hiatus from law to join the investment banking division of Morgan

-in London before returning to the firm in 2003, bringing back loads
+Stanley in London before returning to the firm in 2003, bringing

-of capital markets, M&A and corporate governance business with
+back loads of capital markets, M&A, and corporate governance

-percent of the firm's principal clients are non-U.S. companies or
+Approximately 50 percent of the firm's principal clients are

 Davis Polk emerged swinging from the 2008 economic downturn,